-We are not budgeting to replenish the common area granite landscape rock located throughout the community.
-We recommend that a line item be set up in the annual operating budget to account for ongoing granite replenishment projects.
-Should the Association wish to have granite replenishment included in the reserve study, we will budget for it at the Board's request.
-However, in order to do so, the following information will need to be provided:
+We are not budgeting to replenish the common area granite landscape rock located throughout the community because the cost to do so is most often considered an operating expense.
+We recommend that a line item be set up in the annual operating budget to account for future replenishments, that the condition of the granite be monitored over time, and adjusted an experience dictates.

+Should the Association wish to have granite replenishment included in the reserve study, we will budget for it the Board's request.
+However, in order to do so, we will need the following information:

-- \$ amount to be budgeted (or total square footage of granite landscaped areas) - Year in which the next expenditure should be scheduled to occur - Number of years between expenditures (useful life cycle)
+- \$ amount to be budgeted or total square footage - Useful life to be used - Year in which the next expenditure should occur